 "[On] weekend nights," a law enforcement source told the LA Times, "he'd sit in his room and drink beer, get drunk and then go wander around the outskirts of campus, looking for parties."

-Per that source, Tim Davis, a senior who had helped throw the party, told investigators he "saw Paul Flores on top of Kristin Smart," whose name he thought was Roxie, in the hallway.
+Per that source, Tim Davis, a senior who helped throw the party before walking part of the way home with Kristin, Cheryl and Paul, told investigators he "saw Paul Flores on top of Kristin Smart," whose name he thought was Roxie, in the hallway.
 "He didn't know if Flores had knocked Kristin Smart down on purpose or if it was an accident."
-They got up, according to Tim, and went their separate ways.
+Paul and Kristin got up, according to Tim, and went their separate ways.

-Tim also said that he saw "Roxie" at the end of the night lying down outside on the next-door neighbor's lawn.
+Tim also said, per the source, that he saw "Roxie" at the end of the night lying down outside on the next-door neighbor's lawn.
 He went over to wake her up and she told him she was cold.

 Authorities thoroughly believed that Paul was their guy, that he was the only one who could say for sure what happened to Kristin.
 Four different scent dogs led police to Paul's dorm, an indicator that she had been there.
 But as weeks turned into months and months turned into years, that was technically only a working theory, as no trace of the teen's body was ever found.

 Years go by in the search for answers about Kristin Smart's fate